pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 You must setup your platform configuration in the leader service as well as a key for each follower so they can fetch their configuration securely.

-By default, we setup the leader on the `reg-master` machine, there is a follower service running on every machine, including `reg-master`.
+By default, the leader runs on the `reg-master` machine, there is a follower service running on every machine, including `reg-master`.

 ## List of files